NBT Requirement

 Numerical Ranges

-It is also possible to define a range of accepted values if the tag being checked is a number.
+It is possible to define a range of accepted values if the tag being checked is a number.

 Example: